vmware-nsx/eval-docs-ids-ips/README.md

 ## Simple Attack Scenario
 **Estimated Time to Complete: 30 minutes**

+In this exercise, we will use **Metasploit** to launch a simple exploit against the **Drupal** service runnning on the **App1-WEB-TIER VM** and confirm the NSX Distributed IDS/IPS was able to detect this exploit attempt.

 **Confirm IP addressess of deployed VMs**
 1. In the NSX Manager UI, navigate to Inventory -->  Virtual Machines
 2. Note the IP addresses for the 4 VMs that were deployed